Home Blog Resume

 - Written in Python, named Antioch (after the library, not the Monty Python bit).

-As a production operations specialist, I improve our tooling and processes around production operations.
+As a production operations specialist, I improved our tooling and processes around production operations.

 - Coordinate efforts to resolve previous and upcoming production issues on time, called the Production Operations Briefing.